bfeitknecht/src/README.md

 # source of code

-This repo contains my code sources for my studies at ETH.
+This repo contains source code of my courses at ETH.